Book Illustration Explorations and Designs

 The original photograph used for character inspiration.

-But the annoyed expression of the blue bird in the top left image had really grabbed my attention.
+The annoyed expression of the blue bird in the top left image had really grabbed my attention.

 Character illustration.
 Done with markers and pencils.